Asha Bangalore (Northern Trust): Low mortgage rates and tax credit lift sales of existing homes

 Source: John Carney and Kamelia Angelova, Clusterstock - The Business Insider, November 24, 2009.

 Yahoo Finance - Tech Ticker: Housing bottom?
-"Not even close," Barry Ritholtz
+"Not even close," Barry Ritholtz says

 "A fifth-straight monthly gain for the Case-Shiller Index Tuesday and Monday's stronger-than-expected existing home sales report is giving renewed hope to the housing bulls.